gopinathpv/StockTwits_React/README.md

   4. Run npm install on both client and server directories in order to install dependencies.
   5. At this point you can run npm run dev on main directory to start the application

+ # Operations in the Application
+ 1. Add Symbol to the list by searching the stock symbol in search Bar.
+ 2. On Adding the application will show you a tweets related to the symbol.
+ 3. you can delete by clicking on the symbol on right.On hover it will show you the red color background.